Framer Speed Optimization: The Ultimate Guide (2026)

 • Compare performance scores to your previous benchmarks and address any drops in speed.

 Even small adjustments, like adding oversized fonts or a high-resolution video, can impact loading times.
-By continuously monitoring page speed, you ensure your Framer website remains optimised.
+By continuously monitoring page speed, you ensure your Framer website remains optimized.

 6.2 Creating a Performance Checklist

-To maintain speed optimisation for Framer websites over time, use a simple performance checklist before publishing changes.
+To maintain speed optimization for Framer websites over time, use a simple performance checklist before publishing changes.

 Your checklist should include:

-Image compression – Are all images optimised in WebP or JPEG?
+Image compression – Are all images optimized in WebP or JPEG?

 Lazy loading enabled – Are off-screen images and videos deferred?